mpdeimos/funjional/README.md

 Help Developing
 ===============

 With *funjional* being an open-source project, I encourage anyone to take part in development.
-Just fork this repository and add deliver back pull requests.
+Just fork this repository and deliver back pull requests.